-Here are the best wireless charging lamps in 2020
+Here are the snazziest wireless charging lamps you can get

 - Doesn't have USB port for charging a second device

-This stylish and elegant gadget is a stunning showpiece as much as it is a lamp, wireless charger, and Bluetooth speaker.

-Best for Furnishing A Room: Brightech Maxwell Shelf Floor Lamp
+Best for furnishing a room: Brightech Maxwell Shelf Floor Lamp

-Unlike the other wireless charging lamps on this list, this one is actually a full floor-standing piece of furniture that includes both a lamp and wireless charger built-in, making it ideal for the living room, bedroom, office, or anywhere you need to maximize space, like a small apartment or dorm.
-The Japanese-style tall and narrow floor lamp is made of wood and employs a rustic, farmhouse-style that will match with various types of décor.
+Unlike other wireless charging lamps on this list, this is a full-floor, standing piece of furniture that includes a built-in lamp and wireless charger.
+So it's ideal for the living room, bedroom, office, or anywhere you need to maximize space like a small apartment or dorm.
+The Japanese-style tall and narrow floor lamp is made of wood and employs a rustic, farmhouse style that will match various types of décor.

 It measures about 63 inches tall and is about 10 x 10 inches wide.
-It is easy to assemble with about 15 inches of height in between each shelf so you can use the others for decorative items, books, and more.
-The top shelf contains a built-in wireless charger stand that's about 10 x 5 inches in size for recharging smartphones, tablets, and other wireless charging-enabled devices.
+It's easy to assemble with about 15 inches of height in between each shelf to use the others for decorative items, books, and more.
+The top shelf contains a built-in wireless charger stand about 10 x 5 inches for recharging smartphones, tablets, and other wireless charging enabled devices.
 It also has a USB port and a standard electric wall outlet on the shelf to charge two more devices.

 At the top is a lamp that operates via a simple built-in pull chain switch.
-It comes with a 9.5-watt, 800 lumen 3,000K warm white LED bulb, but you can replace it with a smart bulb to control lighting via voice assistants like Amazon Alexa, Google Assistant, or Apple HomeKit.
+It comes with a 9.5-watt, 800 lumens 3,000K warm white LED bulb, but you can replace it with a smart bulb to control lighting via voice assistants like Amazon Alexa, Google Assistant, or Apple HomeKit.
 The 110V outlet is safe to use in a 220V outlet with a 220V-110V converter.

 Pros: